 Now, most cell phones are on 4G and moving into 5G.
 So 5G is now 40 times more powerful than 4G.
-And so what that means is, from a technology standpoint, it’s fantastic.
+What that means is, from a technology standpoint, it’s fantastic.
 I can download a high-definition video in seconds.
 It’s really cool.
 And also you can do surgery from New York on a person in LA.
 We can do really cool things with 5G technology.
-The downside is is that this stuff is so powerful, and the cooler it gets, the more people are going to want to use it.
+The downside is that this stuff is so powerful, and the cooler it gets, the more people are going to want to use it.
 So if I can download videos in seconds, I’m going to be doing that.
-And so to some degree, it’s sort of this compounding, weird effect that it’s everywhere now and if you’re talking to your Amazon Echo and you have the smart thermostats and you have the smart refrigerator and the he smart TV and the Xbox and the computers, all of a sudden everything is wifi around you.
+And so to some degree, it’s sort of this compounding, weird effect that it’s everywhere now, and if you’re talking to your Amazon Echo, and you have the smart thermostats, and you have the smart refrigerator and the smart TV and the Xbox and the computers, all of a sudden everything is wifi around you.
 And if you could see wifi, it would look like this weird smog.
 It would just be everywhere.

 Robyn: Well, you actually can.
 There’s cerulean photography that shows it to be this big, chaotic mess.
 Whereas I think as somebody out on the Nicyoa Peninsula has pretty, natural earth vibrations everywhere.